aolde/domy.js/README.md

 domy.js
 =======================================
 Slim DOM-helper JavaScript library for modern browsers.
-Domy.js mirrors most of jQuery's core methods, except it does not support older browsers.
+Domy.js mirrors most of jQuery's core methods, except it does not support legacy web browsers.

 Why?
 ----
-This library was created while developing extensions for Google Chrome, where you do not need all the features jQuery offers, like the wide cross-browser support it has.
+This library was created while developing extensions for Google Chrome, where you do not need all features jQuery offers, like the wide cross-browser support it has.
 Domy.js only have the most basic utilities and use the latest DOM API to keep the code small.

 Support
 -------